 Table of Contents

+The journey through prehistory unfolds over more than two million years, a period rich in developments that shaped humanity.
 Even thus restricted, this vast first story of humanity covers a sizable span – the Stone Age covers over two million years – with little left behind to tell the tale.
 But decades of excavation, analysis, and debate have managed to reconstruct most of the many small but vital steps that led our ancestors from their primitive beginnings to the first written words, starting with the most important first step of human evolution – tool use.

 That extends, obviously, much farther back than Homo sapiens – who first appeared only about 300,000 years ago – or even our close cousins Homo neanderthalensis.
 Even Homo erectus, the grandfather species of modern humans and the first hominid to display roughly modern human proportions, only goes back about one and a half million years.